arranf/arranf.github.io/docs/cv/README.md

 I am responsible for building a growing feature set and scaling our architecture to a rapidly growing number of clients.

-During my time I have taken on several solo initiatives including: adjusting our pipeline to support automation both AI driven decisions and partial automation with human in the loop, migrating the team's services to Kubernetes from DC/OS, and introducing a framework for end-to-end testing of our pipeline.
+During my time I have taken on several solo initiatives including: adjusting our pipeline to support flows using both fully AI driven decisions and human in the loop decisions; migrating the team's services to Kubernetes from DC/OS; and introducing a framework for end-to-end testing of our pipeline.

 I also helped improve the robustness of our codebase by kickstarting an initiative to introduce stronger types, extracting reused functionality into well tested libraries, and improving the resilience of our release process to prevent downtimes during deploys.